Important Character Traits in the Workplace

 Integrity

-Everybody is expected to have integrity regardless of which generation an employee belongs to since we are all expected to behave morally and ethically.
+Everybody is expected to have integrity regardless of which generation an employee belongs to, since we are all expected to behave morally and ethically.
 An honorable worker will make sure to constantly act in a way that promotes the organization where they are employed.
 Employees with integrity always do the right thing and encourage others to do the same.

 Humility

-Employees who are humble can practice humility.
+Humble employees can practice humility.
 They are respectful when receiving praise or acknowledgment and refrain from bragging about their successes.
 If you’re a leader who makes sure that your entire team receives credit for reaching a goal, you may exhibit this trait.
 Moreover, humility should also be expected of all employees, not only new ones, as arrogance and entitlement are often causes of conflict in the workplace.

 Disciplined